-Finally, it is important to note that the recent methodological literature shows that the standard DiD model is susceptible to the same type of shortcomings as the event study model, when both models are estimated using OLS (e.g. Callaway et al. [2021a]; Goodman-Bacon [2021]).
+Finally, it is important to note that the recent methodological literature shows that the standard DiD model is susceptible to the same type of shortcomings as the event study model (e.g. Callaway et al. [2021a]; Goodman-Bacon [2021]).
 We present the DiD results since the model remains a popular way to summarize treatment effects across multiple periods.
-The overall similarity between the DiD and (imputation-based) event study results give us confidence that the DiD model is an appropriate summary in our setting.
-We also note that in our sample we use a balanced event time panel and a large never treated control group.
-The balanced event time sample helps to ensure that any temporary tornado impact is not masked because we observe a long posttornado period for early calendar time tornadoes.
-The large never-treated group minimizes the role that problematic counterfactual comparisons (i.e. using the already treated units as controls) have in identifying the DiD estimates (Goodman-Bacon [2021]).
+Note that in our sample we use a balanced event time panel and a large never treated control group.
+The balanced event time sample helps to ensure that any temporary tornado impact is not masked because we observe a long post-tornado period for early calendar time tornadoes.
+The large never-treated group minimizes the role that problematic counterfactual comparisons (i.e. using the already-treated units as controls) have in identifying the DiD estimates (Goodman-Bacon [2021]).